discord-py-ui/discord-ui/README.md

 This is a [discord.py](https://github.com/Rapptz/discord.py) message component extension made by [404kuso](https://github.com/404kuso) and [RedstoneZockt](https://github.com/RedstoneZockt), which you can use until discord.py v2.0 is out

+We also added override support for the `discord.ext.commands.Bot` client, so you don't have to initialize everything by your own

 > We got some features for you like **send buttons**, **send select menus**, **receive a press or selection** and **edit messages** with buttons and selection menus and everything is compatible with discord.py